azat-co/practicalnode/chapter1/chapter1.md

 - Whitespace

 These JavaScript/Node.js conventions (with semicolons being an exception) are stylistic and highly preferential.
 They don’t impact the execution; however, it’s strongly suggested that you follow one style consistently, especially if you are a developer working in teams and/or on open-source projects.
-Some open-source projects might not accept pull requests if they contain semicolons (e.g., NPM) or if they don’t use comma-first style (e.g., request).
+Some open-source projects might not accept pull requests if they contain semicolons (e.g., npm) or if they don’t use comma-first style (e.g., request).

 ### Semicolons